Nuclear Jobs By Functions

 Nuclear Job Types

-Project Management and Controls - there are many roles within this function that have commonalities with other industries.
+Project Management and Project Controls - many roles within this function have commonalities with other industries.
 As such, there is opportunity for you to utilise your transferrable skills.
-It is usual that nuclear experience is desirable, but it is by no means essential.
-In fact, the NSSG forecast that to build a new nuclear power plant, 80% of the workers will be classed as 'non-nuclear.
+Usually, nuclear experience is desirable, but it is by no means essential.
+In fact, the NSSG forecast that to build a new nuclear power plant, 80% of the workers can be classed as 'non-nuclear.
 There are ample opportunities for Project Managers, Project Engineers, Project Administrators, Project Control Managers, Project Planners and Costs Engineers to get into nuclear.

 Procurement - the UK Nuclear Industry is made up of numerous companies of all shapes and sizes.
-The access to many diverse companies allows for the industry to deliver a wide variety of projects.
-This brings the need for the majority, if not all companies to establish and manage a supply chain.
-This involves such tasks as negotiating commercial terms and conditions, drafting non-disclosure agreements, managing old and building new relationships and many suchlike tasks.
+Access to many diverse companies allows the industry to deliver a wide variety of projects.
+This brings the need for nuclear companies to establish and manage a supply chain.
+Procurement involves negotiating commercial terms and conditions, drafting non-disclosure agreements, managing old and building new relationships and many others.
 The skills needed to be a success in this function are transferable from other industries.
-The successful job applicant will need to demonstrate the competencies and qualities of an individual suited to the role and complex nature of the industry.
+The successful job applicant will need to demonstrate the competencies and qualities of an individual suited to the industry's role and complex nature.

-Quality Control and Assurance - quality in the UK Nuclear Industry is of the utmost importance.
-This is for obvious reasons when you consider the consequences of something going wrong!
-There is much attention given to quality through the lifecycle of any nuclear project from documentation to physical inspection.
-It is often a requirement that you have experience of working in the nuclear industry when applying for roles.
-But this is changing rapidly due to the dwindling resource pool and increased requirements for workers.
+Quality Control and Assurance - quality in the Nuclear Industry is of the utmost importance, for obvious reasons when you consider the consequences of something going wrong!
+There is much attention given to Quality through any nuclear project's lifecycle, from documentation to physical inspection.
+It is often a requirement that you have experience working in the nuclear industry when applying for roles.
+But this is changing rapidly due to the dwindling resource pool and increased demand for workers.

-Administration - from Personal Assistants to Admin Support every company within the UK Nuclear Industry has numerous administration staff.
-They can often be the most important people in the office or on site.
-They are relied upon to schedule key dates in the diary, manage travel, research information, and basically manage the day-to-day tasks that leave the workforce able to go about their work.
-If you have the drive with an aptitude to learn you can get into nuclear by looking a roles and opportunities within this function.
+Administration - from Personal Assistants to Admin Support, every company within the UK Nuclear Industry has numerous administration staff.
+They can often be the most influential people in the office or work site.
+They are relied upon to schedule critical dates in the diary, manage travel, research information, and manage the day-to-day tasks that leave the workforce able to go about their work.
+If you have the drive with an aptitude to learn, you can get into nuclear by looking for roles and opportunities within this function.

-Business Development and Sales Management - there are a broad range of 'sales' roles dependent upon the size of the company that you will be working with.
-This function encompasses identification of opportunities within the UK Nuclear Industry and beyond, forming relationships with customers and suppliers alike and forming alliances where applicable.
+Business Development and Sales Management - there is a broad range of 'sales' roles available in nuclear.
+The types of positions will depend upon the size of the company with which you will be working.
+This function encompasses identifying opportunities within the UK Nuclear Industry and beyond, forming relationships with customers and suppliers alike, and forming alliances where applicable.
 There will also be the requirement to bid for any work that is of interest to your company.
-This involves the management of several multi-disciplined resources to produce that winning tender.
-Nuclear experience is always preferred but is definably not essential for you to get into nuclear within this function.
+The bidding process involves the management of several multi-disciplined resources to produce that winning tender.
+Nuclear experience is always preferred but is not essential for you to get into nuclear within this function.